-Vestige Ranks 30 on 2020 DSN Global 100 List
+Vestige ranks 30 on 2020 DSN Global 100 list

-New Delhi, Delhi, India: Business Wire India • Jumps 33 ranks on the prestigious global list of direct sellers in a single year • Part of the global 100 direct selling companies for 4 years in a row Vestige Marketing Pvt.
-Ltd., one of the leading Indian direct selling companies providing world class health and wellness products, has been ranked 30 among the top 100 global direct selling companies – up 33 ranks from 63 in 2019 – on the DSN Global 100 List.
+New Delhi [India], April 4 (ANI /BusinessWire India): Vestige Marketing Pvt Ltd, one of the leading Indian direct selling companies providing world class health and wellness products, has been ranked 30 among the top 100 global direct selling companies - up 33 ranks from 63 in 2019 - on the DSN Global 100 list.
 Vestige has featured in the DSN Global 100 list for the fourth consecutive year and it is the only Indian direct selling company to scale up in the 2020 DSN Global 100 list this year.

-Speaking on the occasion, Mr. Gautam Bali, Managing Director, Vestige Marketing Pvt Ltd. said, “Vestige’s rapid success has been built on our strong fundamentals and investments in offering products and solutions.
-Our portfolio is based on deep insights of the needs of sellers and consumers, adherence to highest standards, government guidelines, industry best practices and, most importantly, a rewarding association with members by putting the distributor-cum-consumer’s interests above everything.
-We are glad that today we have emerged as the no 1 Indian company on the global direct selling map.”
-“We are delighted to be named at the number 30 global rank by DSN.
+"Vestige's rapid success has been built on our strong fundamentals and investments in offering products and solutions.
+Our portfolio is based on deep insights of the needs of sellers and consumers, adherence to highest standards, government guidelines, industry best practices and, most importantly, a rewarding association with members by putting the distributor-cum- consumer's interests above everything.
+We are glad that today we have emerged as the no. 1 Indian company on the global direct selling map," said Gautam Bali, Managing Director, Vestige Marketing Pvt Ltd. "We are delighted to be named at the number 30 global rank by DSN.
 I would like to congratulate and thank the entire Vestige family for this achievement.
-This has been possible because of the unprecedented efforts, support and determination of each member.”, he added.
+This has been possible because of the unprecedented efforts, support and determination of each member," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)